Belarus–European Union border crisis: Key features

-Services of airlines and tourist agencies
+Role of airlines and tourist agencies

-It was reported that Iraqi travel agencies were organizing "tourist trips" to Belarus.
-According to a reform.by investigation, in 2021, tourist agencies in Iraq reduced prices for tours to Belarus making them more affordable, and the number of planes to Minsk was increased.
-Belarusian travel agencies were also active in promoting "tours" to Belarus from Iraq, which advertisement the French foreign ministry says could have been ultimately directed by the Belarusian authorities.
-Iraqi Airways increased the frequency of service from Baghdad to Minsk to four times in a week; Belavia, Belarus's state-owned airline, also provided more offers to Middle East flyers.
+By mid-summer 2021, reports began emerging that Iraqi travel agencies were organizing "tourist trips" to Belarus at significantly reduced prices.
+Belarus' visa rules were also made much looser in August, allowing citizens of Middle Eastern countries to be issued a Belarusian visa on arrival in Minsk.
+Belarusian travel agencies began promoting "tours" to Belarus from Iraq.

+At the same time, the weekly number of flights to Minsk increased significantly.
+Iraqi Airways doubled the frequency of its Baghdad-Minsk flights; Belavia, Belarus's state-owned airline, also provided more offers to Middle East flyers.
 A journalist from Komsomolskaya Pravda noted that while the flight from Baghdad to Minsk carried about 180 people, only 5 people flew in the opposite direction.
-On 2 August, it was announced that three new destinations to Minsk were opened from the Iraqi cities of Basra, Erbil and Sulaymaniyah.
-The country's visa rules were also made much looser that month, allowing citizens of Middle Eastern countries to be issued a Belarusian visa on arrival in Minsk.
-As a result, tours to Belarus were considered to be one of the easiest and safest ways to get to the EU.
-Belavia was accused of orchestrating the influx of illegal migrants to Minsk.
-Another major air route was the Istanbul—Minsk flight operated by Belavia and the Turkish Airlines.
+On 2 August, Iraqi Airways announced three new direct flights to Minsk from the Iraqi cities of Basra, Erbil and Sulaymaniyah.
+Another major air route was the Istanbul—Minsk flight operated by Belavia and Turkish Airlines.
 On 28 October, Syrian Cham Wings Airlines, after having made several charter flights, launched a daily connection from Damascus to the Belarusian capital.
-In November, the top manager of the Minsk airport said that the airport was planning to organize new flights to Algeria, Ethiopia, Iran, Kenya, Morocco, Moldova, Qatar, Venezuela and Vietnam.